 Then in the summer of 2019, two high-profile reactions occurred on airplanes, involving stories of difficulty either accessing epinephrine or getting an additional dose of the lifesaving drug.
 This has given a renewed sense of urgency to lobbying to get epinephrine auto-injectors into airline emergency kits.
-From a few senators to physicians, a new food allergy coalition called CLEAR, proponents like the non-profit FARE and advocates like me, all of us have been urging this change.
+From a few senators to physicians, proponents like the non-profit FARE and advocates including me, all of us have been urging this change.

 Experience shows that epinephrine vials and syringes are harder to use in-flight than an auto-injector.
 Plus, such a shot can only be given by a medical professional.

 But now it turns out, there is no guarantee that even an epinephrine vial will be on your next flight.
 In fact, if you forgot your auto-injector or needed an extra dose, you could be 30,000 feet in the air without any epinephrine.

 Flying under the radar has been the fact that Airlines for America, the carriers’ trade association, asked the Federal Aviation Administration (FAA) for a four-year exemption for its members in times of drug shortages.
 The FAA approved the the exemption in 2016, which permits most large carriers to fly planes without up to five drugs normally required in their kits, if a supply issue arises.
 Two of the medicines are epinephrine – in differing doses for either anaphylaxis and heart attacks.